lukejacksonn/hyperapp-wiki/Home.md

 ## Contributing

 This wiki is a collaborative effort.
-If you find an error fix it; if you think something is missing, feel free to create a new page or improve any of the existing pages.
+Feel free fix errors, add new content or improve any of the existing pages.

-If you want to support the project, make something cool with HyperApp and let us know.

 To learn about updates and new releases, [follow us](https://twitter.com/hyperappjs) on Twitter. 👋